Money Bag Shawty: Critical reviews

 Leigh-Anne Jackson of The New York Times wrote, "They both empathize with Earn's plight and ultimately hit him with some frank advice: In order to get treated like he's better than other people, he needs to start acting like he's better than them.
 If their skewed version of respect is truly what Earn's after, maybe it's time for him to tap into a little Princeton panache.
 Or, at the very least, an age-appropriate wardrobe."
-Jacob Oller of Paste gave the episode a 8.5 out of 10 rating and wrote, "Last week, Atlanta showed us what happens when you give a taste of cash to someone who isn't ready for it and deny that taste to someone too thirsty for it.
+Jacob Oller of Paste gave the episode an 8.5 out of 10 rating and wrote, "Last week, Atlanta showed us what happens when you give a taste of cash to someone who isn't ready for it and deny that taste to someone too thirsty for it.
 With 'Money Bag Shawty', the series suggests that money magnifies the essence of the person who has it: Earn has money, so of course the underdog is going to push his ego onto it."
 Alison Herman of The Ringer wrote, "'Money Bag Shawty' is, in essence, an episode-long version of the line from last season in which Earn, explaining why he can't get Al the money he's due from a club appearance, whines: 'N----s know I drink juice and shit, man!'
 Given that locking down payment is the sum total of a manager's job, Earn has to put down the juice box before it's too late.
 Knowing Earn, though, he'll be too busy licking his Michael Vick–inflicted wounds.
 Remember what Uncle Willy said!"